Smart Villages webinars

 In conjunction with the Smart Villages Initiative, the LCEDN is hosting monthly webinars which focus on a different topic relating to energy development each month.
 These webinars have been hugely successful to date, drawing in large audiences from diverse career backgrounds.

 22 June 2017, 14:00 GMT onwards (1 hour approx.).
-The webinar topic will be ‘Reaping the benefits of energy access: gender, policy and practice’.
-Please register for the webinar at the following link: webinar registration
+The webinar topic was ‘Reaping the benefits of energy access: gender, policy and practice’.
+The webinar can be viewed here

-In this webinar, we’ll be joined by several speakers who will speak about their experience with gender & energy policy and practice in the context of rural development.
-We’ll be guided by questions such as – what must still be done at the policy level to ensure that women and girls have access to energy – and that they benefit from this access?
+In this webinar, we were joined by several speakers who spoke about their experience with gender & energy policy and practice in the context of rural development.
+We were guided by questions such as – what must still be done at the policy level to ensure that women and girls have access to energy – and that they benefit from this access?
 (In terms of economic benefits, education, health, etc.).
 How can we ensure via policy that men, women, and children benefit from energy access & achieve positive outcomes for all communities / family?
 In practice, what has been achieved thus far in communities?
 What must still be done?
 How can national energy / gender policies best be implemented at the local level and encourage women’s entrepreneurship and leadership?
-Join us for this exciting and important webinar, where we’ll be joined by the following speakers:
+The following speakers contributed:

 - Ana Rojas, Gender and Energy Task Manager for the GGO’s Gender Equality for Climate Change Opportunities (GECCO) programme